-Figure 35: EWEB Utility-Specific Emissions Factors from Oregon DEQ Oregon Clean Fuels Program
+Figure 45: EWEB Utility-Specific Emissions Factors from Oregon DEQ Oregon Clean Fuels Program 2018-2025 (grams CO2e per MJ)

 Note: Please note that even though the Oregon Clean Fuels emissions factors are based on the emissions factors calculated as part of the DEQ GHG Reporting Program (discussed above), the years of emissions factors don't match between the two programs.
 There is a 2-year lag in calculations.
-For example, the 2023 Clean Fuels Program emissions factor is calculated based on the 2021 GHG Reporting Program Emissions Factors.
+For example, the 2025 Clean Fuels Program emissions factor is calculated based on the 2023 GHG Reporting Program Emissions Factors.